scalableminds/webknossos/docs/getting_started.md

 Additionally, the left mouse button can also be used to navigate around, select or drag nodes.
 The DRAW tool allows to "paint" voxels to create volumetric annotations.

 A right mouse click can be used to open a context-sensitive menu with various actions, such as merging two trees or flood-filling a segment.
-Note that "Classic Controls" can be activated in the settings sidebar which assigns more specialized behaviors to the right click (e.g., dragging with the right mouse button in the draw tool will erase data).
 Basic movement along the 3rd axis is done with the mouse wheel or by pressing the spacebar keyboard shortcut.

 Learn more about the skeleton, volume, and hybrid annotations as well as the interface in the [Annotation UI guide](./tracing_ui.md).